sebkeim/inner-class/README.md

 **@static_inner** : only keep outer attribute feature

-**@raw_inner** : a do nothing, useful if we wan't one day to change the language and make @inner the default behavior of inner class in python
+**@raw_inner** : a do nothing, useful if  eventually the language would change in the futur to make @inner the default behavior of inner class in python

 **@inner.property** : access to target from outer instance automatically create an instance of the inner class

 **@inner.cached_property** :  the  inner instance is only created once and then cached in the __dict__ of the outer instance